Skip to Content

 You can either buy an existing barndominium or build an entirely new one with a USDA loan.

-To build a new one, you must get a USDA construction loan.
-This can be a single-close loan.
-Instead of getting one mortgage to acquire the property and a second mortgage to add a home, with a single-close loan you get one loan that has two phases.
-First, it allows you to buy the property.
-Second, it pays for construction costs.
-Once construction is complete, the loan evolves into a fixed-rate USDA loan.
+To build a new one, you must get a USDA construction loan, which can be a single-close loan.
+Instead of having one mortgage to acquire the property and a second mortgage to add a home, with a single-close loan, you get one loan that has two phases:

 Pros and Cons of Purchasing a Barndominium